-Using my stapler I put a few staples in to hold the fabric in place while I worked on my last and final side.
+Using a stapler put a few staples in to hold the fabric in place while working on the last and final side.

-For the final side, I folded the fabric creating another envelope cornered flap going underneath the board again.
+For the final side, fold the fabric creating another envelope cornered flap to go underneath the board.

-Pressing the fabric down to the board I stapled it to the board and managed not to get any fingers in the process haha.
-Then I went around with my stapler and made sure all three sides were nice and secure.
+Pressing the fabric down to the board staple it to the board nice and snug.
+Now go around with your stapler and make sure all three sides are nice and secure.

 No-Sew Lap Desk Overview of Features